The WRDSB’s 2024-2025 Board Improvement and Equity Plan (BIEP) identified four key areas and corresponding results statements.

-These each connect to the strategic directions set out in our Strategic Plan.
+These each support the implementation of the strategic directions set out in our Strategic Plan.

-• Strategies and actions we plan to implement to positively change the indicators
+• Strategies and actions implemented to positively change the indicators

 Achievement